kevinevans1/azure-terrafy-walkthrough/README.md

 lets run a terraform plan on our recently imported terraform configuration (vm-resources) to verify the import was a success, hopefully you will be greeted by the below message
 ```
 No changes.
 Your infrastructure matches the configuration.

+Thanks for taking time to read this Azure Terrafy guide for Windows.
 ```